A Green Sanctuary

 - Sustainable Living: We treat the world more gently by using fewer resources and being mindful of the choices we make, both as a congregation and as households.

 We invite all who share these values to join us on this journey of connection, sustainability, and hope.
-Contact Elizabeth Golden to get involved.
+Contact Lise Anderson to get involved.
 And join our broad and growing movement for climate justice with Commit2Respond.

-Learn about our journey in constructing CVUUS’ green sanctuary here: houses-of-worship-tour-2016-cvuus
+Learn about our journey in constructing CVUUS’ green sanctuary finished in 2009 here: houses-of-worship-tour-2016-cvuus

 CVUUS Goes Solar!
 And helps Parent Child Center go solar, too!

-Two years ago, we joined with seven area other congregations in the Addison County Interfaith Climate Action Network (ICAN) to support the Addison County Renewable Energy Co-op’s (ACORN) plan to develop a solar energy project in Shoreham.
-The 17 panels we paid for will begin offsetting our electric bills when the field comes on line this winter, and eventually pay for themselves.
+In 2018 we joined with seven area other congregations in the Addison County Interfaith Climate Action Network (ICAN) to support the Addison County Renewable Energy Co-op’s (ACORN) plan to develop a solar energy project in Shoreham.
+The 17 panels we paid for began offsetting our electric bills when the field came on line, and eventually will pay for themselves.
 We also pledged an additional 10 percent of our investment for ourselves to a fund to get solar energy for the Addison County Parent Child Center — roughly $960.
 These congregations and individual donors are also helping the Addison County Parent Child Center join in renewable solar energy sourcing.
 To celebrate love in action, and to welcome the new light of the winter solstice that will power these new solar panels, we held a special blessing and ceremony of gratitude at the Solar2 construction site in affirming that people of diverse religions and neighbors unaffiliated with any faith community can work together to care for the earth.
 Location: 869 Watch Point Rd, Shoreham.

 Here’s why investment in AES2 is good for CVUUS: